 The New Graduate Teaching Assistant/Associate Orientation included sessions on library resources, inclusive teaching practices, student success, and working with undergraduate students.

-If you were unable to attend, or if you wanted to view other available sessions, the orientation presentations were recorded and access to these will be sent to those who were registered.
-If you weren’t able to register, but would still like access, please make a request.
+If you were unable to attend, or if you wanted to view other available sessions, the orientation presentations were recorded and can be accessed on our Graduate Student Orientations page.

 We realize that social distancing presents a challenge to acquiring signatures on forms and prevents the delivery of forms to the Graduate School in person.
 To that end, we are allowing all Graduate School forms to be signed electronically, scanned, typed, etc. If you are presented with any difficulties in acquiring signatures for a graduation form, please contact the graduation specialists and they will help you find a solution.